Continuity of total curvatures of Riemannian hypersurfaces: Introduction

-The \emph{reach} of $\Gamma$, denoted by $\text{reach}(\Gamma)$, is the supremum of $\epsilon\geq 0$ such that through each point of $\Gamma$ there pass a pair of (geodesic) balls of radius $\epsilon$ whose interiors are disjoint from $\Gamma$.
-If $\text{reach}(\Gamma)>0$, then $\Gamma$ is $\C^{1,1}$ \cite[Lem.
-2.6]{ghomi-spruck2022}.
-Thus $\M_r(\Gamma)$ is well-defined.
 Theorem \ref{thm:main} was established in $\R^n$ by Federer \cite[Thm.
 5.9]{federer1959}.
-The general version should follow from the theory of smooth valuations \cite{alesker2007} assuming convergence of normal cycles \cite{fu1994,zahle1986}; however, the latter has not been explicitly developed in Riemannian manifolds.
-We give a more direct and fairly self-contained argument via Stokes theorem and universal differential forms introduced by Chern \cite{chern1945}.
+The general version should follow from the theory of smooth valuations \cite{alesker2007}, and convergence of normal cycles \cite{fu1994,zahle1986}.
+The latter can be reduced to the Euclidean case \cite[Thm.
+4.13]{federer1959} via local charts, since positive reach is preserved under diffeomorphisms \cite{bangert1982}.
+Here we give a more direct and fairly self-contained argument via universal differential forms introduced by Chern \cite{chern1945}.

-The prime motivation for this work is the next result, which follows from Theorem \ref{thm:main} via recent results for total curvatures \cite{ghomi-spruck2023total}.
+The prime motivation for this work is the next observation, which we again establish geometrically using Theorem \ref{thm:main} and some recent results for total curvatures \cite{ghomi-spruck2023total}.
 A \emph{Cartan-Hadamard manifold} $M$ is a complete, simply connected manifold with nonpositive curvature.
 A subset of $M$ is \emph{convex} if it contains the geodesic connecting every pair of its points.
-A \emph{convex hypersurface} $\Gamma\subset M$ is the boundary of a compact convex set with interior points.
+A \emph{convex hypersurface} $\Gamma\subset M$ is the boundary of a compact convex set with interior points, which we assume to be cooriented by the outward normal.
 We define

 where $\Gamma^\epsilon$ denotes the outer parallel hypersurface of $\Gamma$ at distance $\epsilon$.
-Note that $\mathcal{M}_r(\Gamma^\epsilon)$ is well-defined since $\text{reach}(\Gamma^\epsilon)\geq\epsilon$ and thus $\Gamma^\epsilon$ is $\C^{1,1}$ for $\epsilon>0$.
+Note that $\mathcal{M}_r(\Gamma^\epsilon)$ is well-defined since $\text{reach}(\Gamma^\epsilon)\geq\epsilon$ and thus $\Gamma^\epsilon$ is $\C^{1,1}$ for $\epsilon>0$ \cite[Lem.
+2.6]{ghomi-spruck2022}.
 Furthermore, the limit exists since